songyingho/metacritic_games_statistics/README.md

 Task 6 [Limitations & Improvements]

 i) For some games, only few users rated “User score” of the game.
 Therefore, the score is from such a subjective opinion and it might not have a significant meaning in terms of statistics.

-    Ex) A game called “Marvel's Guardians of the Galaxy” has a user score of “7.1” which is regarded as a good game or fairly recommended game.
+ex) A game called “Marvel's Guardians of the Galaxy” has a user score of “7.1”
+    which is regarded as a good game or fairly recommended game.
     However, the score of “7.1” is derived from a single user.

 ii) Due to insufficient spending data by publishers, there might be a doubt on the validity of the user/critic scroes.
     The big game publishers has an abiity to spend more money on maketing or influence critics,                                             Whereas small-to medium companies cannot.